sdc4nubes/CarND-LaneLines-P1/README.md

 #### Has a pipeline been implemented that uses the helper functions and / or other code to roughly identify the left and right lane lines with either line segments or solid lines?

-My pipeline identifies the left lane with a blue line and the right lane with a red line.
-The space between the lines (a.k.a. the lane) is shaded green.
+This pipeline identifies the left lane with a blue line and the right lane with a red line.
+The lane is shaded green.

 #### Have detected line segments been filtered / averaged / extrapolated to map out the full extent of the left and right lane boundaries?

 Detected line segments have been filtered, averaged and extrapolated to map out the full extent of the left and right lane boundaries:

 ##### 1. Original Image